kemasan/Z-Score/readme.md

 - Rolling Z-Score Computation: Calculates rolling means and standard deviations for multiple windows, then computes Z-scores as: z_score = (price - rolling_mean) / rolling_std
 - Signal Identification: Marks buy/sell signals when the Z-score crosses below or above the threshold (-2, 2).
 - Visualization: Displays stock price trends and overlays Z-scores for analysis.

+### Z-Score Calculation and Trading Signals
+The Z-score calculation quantifies how far a stock's price has deviated from its typical behavior over the past 5 years.
+By applying this method to multiple rolling windows, we can identify both short-term anomalies and Z-scores that exceed thresholds such as ±1.5 or ±2.0, acting as alerts for potential action.
+Adjusting the Z-score threshold can help to align the signals with the chosen trading strategy.

+### Above the threshold:
+Indicates a potential sell point due to overvaluation.
+### Below the threshold:
+Indicates a potential buy signal when the stock is undervalued.

 ### Notes:
 - Ensure you have an active internet connection to fetch stock data.